MikePohatu/Birdsnest-Explorer/documentation/scanners/file-system/README.md

             }
         ]
     }
-]
+],
+"credentials": ...
 ```

 The following sections outline each item.
 Pay special attention to [Datastores](#Datastores) and [Threads](#Threads), as these have implications to how the scanner will apply load to your infrastructure.

 ## Threads

 The File System Scanner is a multi-threaded application.
 The number of threads the scanner will use is set in the configuration file.
 Some testing and tuning may be required to find the ideal number of threads to apply to each [Datastore](#Datastore) for best performance.
+The number of threads is configured using the **maxthreads** property.

 It should be noted that each time the scanner is run, it is completely independant and unaware of any already running scanners.